The Monticello Express

 Obituaries

-Shirley King, age 79, died Jan.
-3, 2017 at Jones Regional Hospital following a brief illness.
-Funeral services will be held 10:30 Monday morning, Jan.
-9, 2017 at the First Presbyterian Church, Monticello with interment in the Oakwood...
+Alice Poppe age 98, of rural Monticello, died Sunday, Jan.
+8, 2017 at the Monticello Nursing and Rehabilitation Center following an extended illness.
+Funeral services will be held 1 p.m.
+Saturday afternoon Jan.
+14, 2017 at the Wayne Zion...

 News